ArthurChenCoding/Dynamic-model-control-for-Autonomous-Vehicle/README.md

 * The control code to navigate a self-driving car around a racetrack in the CARLA simulation environment.

-* Longitudinal and lateral dynamic models for a vehicle and create controllers that regulate speed and path tracking performance using Python.
+* Longitudinal and lateral control of dynamic models for a vehicle and create controllers that regulate speed and path tracking performance using Python.

 # Reference
 Introduction to Self-Driving Cars by University of Toronto\